Relintai/rcpp_framework/Readme.md

 ## Databases

-Eventually you will be able to disable these.
+Note: Eventually you will be able to disable these one by one even if they can be compiled.

 ### Sqlite3